• Skip to primary navigation

 Ingredients

-• 12 ounces wide egg noodles
+• 12 oz wide egg noodles

-• 6 tablespoons butter melted plus extra for greasing the pan
+• 6 tablespoons butter, melted, plus extra for greasing the pan

 • 2 cups cottage cheese